This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 Change up your morning routine by making this steel-cut oats breakfast bowl recipe.
 Steel-cut oats may take a bit longer to cook compared to quick and rolled oats but they come out so creamy, filling, and are exceptionally more delicious.
 Well worth the extra cooking time, so if you have the time to make this in the morning make a double batch to enjoy for a few days.
-Among many other health benefits, they help lower bad cholesterol and stabilizes blood sugar.
 This Steel-cut breakfast bowl is perfect for any day of the week, topped with peanut butter, sliced bananas, roasted peanuts, and maple syrup.

 top view steel cut oats in a white bowl topped with bananas and peanut butter